- October 18, 2025

 What are Stablecoins?

 Stablecoins are cryptocurrencies designed to maintain a steady, predictable value; usually pegged to a fiat currency like the U.S. dollar.
 While most crypto assets fluctuate wildly, stablecoins aim to behave more like digital cash: easy to send, globally accessible, and stable enough for everyday use.
-They bridge two worlds; traditional money and decentralized networks; by offering the familiarity of fiat with the flexibility of blockchain.
+They bridge two worlds; traditional money and decentralized networks; by offering the familiarity of fiat with the flexibility of blockchain

 The idea behind stablecoins is simple.
 Most people don’t want to pay their rent, buy groceries, or run a business using an asset that can swing 10% in a day.
 Stability makes planning possible.
 A stablecoin lets someone receive money on-chain without worrying that its value will drop before they spend it.
-This is why stablecoins are widely used for trading, remittances, savings, payroll, and DeFi transactions.
+This is why stablecoins are widely used for trading, remittances, savings, payroll, and DeFi

 There are several models for how stablecoins maintain their stability.
 Each comes with its own strengths, weaknesses, and risks: